 The majority of our quilts are large enough to reduce the need for a dust ruffle and pillow shams.
 Just as bed heights are different, each quilt's measurements is different.
 You'll find we list the quilt's dimensions along with the calculated drop for you to compare to the overall size you want.
 Kindly do your measuring prior to purchasing!

 As a matter of fact, these quilts are indeed washable in a washing machine!
 We suggest the following guidelines for the best care of your heirloom quilt:

-- Machine wash with cold water on gentle cycle.
+- Wash in a washing machine with cold water on delicate cycle.

-Amish Handmade Quilt Trivia
+Amish Homemade Quilt Trivia